IBM/StorageCephVagrant/README.md

 ## Installation

-Bring up the Cluster by setting the environment variables with your Red Hat credentials then starting start the vagrant/ansible driven deployment:
+Bring up the Cluster by setting the environment variables with your Red Hat credentials then start the vagrant/ansible driven deployment:
 ```
 export RH_SUBSCRIPTION_MANAGER_USER=<your Red Hat username>
 export RH_SUBSCRIPTION_MANAGER_PW=<your Red Hat password>